-&lt;sup>5The Student Activity Fee is applied each semester toward the expenses of dorm/res life events, student senate activities, clubs, and co-curricular activities, including athletic leagues and intramurals.
+The Student Activity Fee is applied each semester toward the expenses of dorm/res life events, student senate activities, clubs, and cocurricular activities, including athletic leagues and intramurals.

-&quot;The Student Services Fee is applied each semester and covers student related technology services/support, postal services, cashiers office, and campus safety, among other student services.
+"The Student Services Fee is applied each semester and covers student related technology services/support, postal services, cashiers office, and campus safety, among other student services.
 Student fees charged accordingly, for-credit or audit: \$0<1 credit, 50% of SAC and SS if >1 or =6 credits, 100% of SAC and SS if >6 credits